-Assured Guaranty Ltd. maintains a Performance Retention Plan ("PRP") that permits the grant of deferred cash based awards to selected employees.
+Assured Guaranty Ltd. maintains a Performance Retention Plan (PRP) that permits the grant of deferred cash based awards to selected employees.
 Generally, each PRP award is divided into three installments, that vest over four years.
-The cash payment depends on growth in adjusted book value per share and on operating return on equity, which are defined in each PRP award agreement.
-The Company recognized performance retention plan expenses of \$1 million and \$1 million for the years ended December 31, 2015 and 2014, respectively, representing its proportionate share of the Assured Guaranty expense.
+The cash payment depends on growth in certain measures of intrinsic value and financial return defined in each PRP award agreement.
+The Company recognized performance retention plan expenses of \$1 million and \$1 million for the years ended December 31, 2016 and 2015, respectively, representing its proportionate share of the Assured Guaranty expense.

 Assured Guaranty's executive officers are eligible to receive compensation under a non-equity incentive plan.
 The amount of compensation payable is subject to a performance goal being met.
 AGL's Compensation Committee then uses discretion to determine the actual amount of cash incentive compensation payable to each executive officer for such performance year based on factors and criteria as determined by the Compensation Committee of AGL, provided that such discretion cannot be used to increase the amount that was determined to be payable to each executive officer.
 For an applicable performance year, the Compensation Committee of AGL establishes target financial performance measures for AGL and individual non-financial objectives for the executive officers.
+Most employees other than executive officers are eligible to receive discretionary bonuses.